The mission of The Memory Project Productions is to promote social justice

 through art and remembrance.

-- • As descendants of Holocaust survivors we have a particular responsibility to fight intolerance and promote understanding.
+- • As descendants of Holocaust survivors we have a particular responsibility to fight antisemitism and bigotry and promote understanding.

 • Sharing stories through creativity makes tangible connections to the past and emotional bonds between people in the present.